open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmcls.md

 ### Backend model inference

-MMDeploy provides a unified API named as `inference_model` to do this job, making all inference backends API transparent to users.
+MMDeploy provides a unified API named as `inference_model` to inference model, making all inference backends API transparent to users.

 Take the previous converted `end2end.onnx` model as an example, you can use the following code to inference the model.